markbrennand/force-framework/source/injection/README.md

 * Action: animals
 * Implementation: PropertyWiring.NewConfiguration

-Run _PropertyWiring.run()_ in Anonymous APEX, you will see that the new configuration values are displayed.
+Run _PropertyWiring.run()_ in Anonymous Apex, you will see that the new configuration values are displayed.

 If this was production, you've just re-configured your application without having to create custom metadata, a custom object or a custom setting to manage the configuration.
-To change the configuration, you just need to write a new APEX class and add a binding to the registry.
+To change the configuration, you just need to write a new Apex class and add a binding to the registry.

 #### Checking a Wiring Exists
 Trying to wire a _Type_ into an application for which there is no binding in the registry will throw an exception.